Buying a New Refrigerator

 Because efficiency has improved so rapidly, if your refrigerator is old, needs repairs, or is nearing the end of its expected 15-year life, it makes good economic sense to replace it before it fails on you.

-For full-size refrigerators, ENERGY STAR units will use at least 10% less electricity than units meeting new minimum efficiency standards, sometimes at no additional first cost.
-And some models even use 25% less electricity.
+For full-size refrigerators, ENERGY STAR units will use at least 10% less electricity than units meeting new minimum efficiency standards, often at no additional first cost.
+And some models even use 20% less electricity.
 We recommend that you consider models that are at least 10% better than the federal standard.
-Models with these levels of efficiency may qualify for rebates — check with your local utility.
+More efficient models may qualify for rebates — check with your local utility.

-In 2003, the ENERGY STAR program was expanded to cover compact refrigerators in addition to full-size models.
+The ENERGY STAR program also covers compact refrigerators.
 Compact refrigerators less than 7.75 ft3 must be 10% more efficient than the minimum federal standard to qualify, but there are many models that exceed the standards by 25% or more.
 More on the economics of owning a second refrigerator is discussed below.

 Configuration and Features